 Tristan Horrom is a writer-editor with VA Research Communications.
 He writes content for the VA Research website, including news briefs, VA Research Currents articles, Research in Action stories, and fact sheets.
 He also performs writing and editing for research topic pages, program websites, and internal communications products such as ORD Field Update and summaries of daily news clips related to VA research.
 Tristan joined the communications team in 2016.
 Prior to that, he had worked for VA since 2009 as an editor for the Journal of Research and Development, a peer-reviewed research journal formerly published by VA’s Rehabilitation Research & Development service.
 Tristan holds a Bachelor of Arts in English from St. Mary’s College of Maryland and a Master of Science in professional writing from Towson University.

 Mike Richman is the managing editor in VA Research Communications.
 He writes content for the VA research website, primarily articles for VA Research Currents and VA Researchers Who Served.
 He’s an editor-writer for the print version of VA Research Currents and edits copy by colleagues and freelancers.
-He also voices 60-second audio clips called VA Research Nuggets that air on the D.C. radio station Federal News Network and prepares articles for posting on VA blogs, including Vantage Point and Inside Veterans Health.
+He also voices 60-second audio clips called VA Research Nuggets that air on the D.C. radio stations Federal News Network and WTOP, and he prepares articles for posting on VA blogs, including Vantage Point and Inside Veterans Health.
+In VA communications contests, he placed first in feature writing in 2017 and 2019, and he won Best of Show for his feature articles in 2019.
 Mike is also the author of three books—The Redskins Encyclopedia, The Washington Redskins Football Vault, and Joe Gibbs: An Enduring Legacy—and is completing a biography on legendary NFL coach George Allen.
 He holds a bachelor’s degree in political science from the University of Maryland and a master’s degree in journalism and public affairs from American University.

 Carol Roberts is a program and management analyst in VA Research Communications.
 She oversees administrative functions regarding human resources, budget, space utilization, and contracting, and is a liaison on these and other administrative matters to VA’s Office of Research and Development, VA field research offices, and academic affiliates.
 She also analyzes, evaluates, and makes recommendations on administrative programs and issues.
 She joined VA in 2012, first serving with VA Research Communications and the Journal of Research and Development, and then serving as the research administrative officer for the VA Maryland Health Care System.
 She rejoined VA Research Communications in 2020.
 Prior to her time with VA, Carol worked as an administrative officer at the National Center for Research Resources and at the Clinical Center within the National Institutes of Health.
 She holds a graduate degree in public administration and an undergraduate degree in health systems management—both from the University of Baltimore.